armory/documentation/_admin_guides/slack.md

 5. Enter your Spinnaker address, port 10000, and the path `/slackback`:

   ![Request URL](https://dha4w82d62smt.cloudfront.net/items/422P0u042F1F0O3E1B1L/Image%202018-03-27%20at%201.54.42%20PM.png)

+  Note that if you choose to use HTTPS, you'll need a valid SSL cert configured and terminated on your load balancer (see below, "Opening Ports")

 6. Click on "Bot Users" and give your bot a username and a display name.